sqlobject/sqlobject/docs/SQLObject.rst

 kinterbasdb_; pyfirebirdsql_ is supported but has problems. `MAX DB`_
 (also known as SAP DB) is supported via sapdb_.
 Sybase via Sybase_. `MSSQL Server`_ via pymssql_ (+ FreeTDS_) or adodbapi_ (Win32).
 PyODBC_ and
-PyPyODBC_ are supported but have problems (not all tests passed).
+PyPyODBC_ are supported for MySQL, PostgreSQL and MSSQL but have problems (not all tests passed).

 .. _MySQL: https://www.mysql.com/
 .. _MySQLdb: https://sourceforge.net/projects/mysql-python/